-Recommendation: Whenever an owner installs an EV Charging Station, a covenant signed by the owner should be recorded putting future owner on notice of their obligation to maintain the charging station and carry proper insurance.
+Recommendation: Whenever an owner installs an EV Charging Station, a maintenance covenant signed by the owner should be recorded putting future owner on notice of their obligation to maintain the charging station and carry proper insurance.
 This is important since future owners might not have an electric vehicle.
 It also satisfies the requirements found in Civil Code § 4745(f)(2)(D) to disclose to prospective buyers the existence of the charging station and the related responsibilities of the owner.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.